phughesmcr/SimpleNGrams/README.md

 * `[undefined, 'BAR']` will disable left padding and use `'BAR'` as right padding.

 N.B. `null` will cause the padder to use the `null` element literally.
-Use `undefined` only to disable padding.
+Use `undefined` instead to disable padding.

 N.B.
 Simply use `false` instead of `[undefined, undefined]` - it results in the same output but is slightly faster.